Tracking controllability on moving targets for parabolic equations: Introduction

-Another close but different issue is the averaged tracking controllability (note that it's different from averaged control, \cite{barcena2021averaged,zuazua2014averaged,lu2016averaged}), where the whole behavior of the state or of the output variable within the time interval of control is of interest (see \cite{danhane2025averaged} for an specific work related to that).
+Another close but different issue is averaged tracking controllability (note that it is different from averaged control, \cite{barcena2021averaged,zuazua2014averaged,lu2016averaged}), where the whole behavior of the state or of the output variable within the time interval of control is of interest (see \cite{danhane2025averaged} for a specific work related to that).

-There are other works in which the pointwise control has been studied for other equations, such as \cite{ramos2}.
+There are other works in which pointwise control has been studied for other equations, such as \cite{ramos2}.
 There, the authors proved the existence and uniqueness of a Nash equilibrium for the control of linear partial differential equations of parabolic type (for example, the Burgers equation) and developed an algorithm to approximate the control solution.
 This work was a continuation of a previous one, \cite{ramos1}.
-Finally, in the paper \cite{zamorano2024tracking}, the tracking controllability of finite dimensional linear systems was studied.
+Finally, in the paper \cite{zamorano2024tracking}, the tracking controllability of finite-dimensional linear systems was studied.

-The structure of the rest of the paper is as follows: in Section \ref{sec:prel} we recall some basic notation we will use along the article and present some basic definitions; in Section \ref{sec:trncc} we study the controllability of the solution on fixed points in the space; in Section \ref{sec:mtrg} we study the controllability on moving trajectories; in Section \ref{sec:num} we present some numerical simulations; and in Section \ref{sec:op} we suggest some open problems and possible extensions of this work.
+The structure of the rest of the paper is as follows: in Section \ref{sec:prel} we recall some basic notation we will use along the article and present some basic definitions; in Section \ref{sec:trncc} we study the controllability of the solution on fixed points in space; in Section \ref{sec:mtrg} we study the controllability on moving trajectories; in Section \ref{sec:num} we present some numerical simulations; and in Section \ref{sec:op} we suggest some open problems and possible extensions of this work.